 There aren’t any foods that have been specifically reported to interact with Sunosi.
 If you have any questions about eating certain foods with Sunosi, talk with your doctor.

 People with narcolepsy or OSA have abnormal sleep patterns and can get extremely tired during waking hours.
 Sunosi helps people with these conditions stay awake for longer periods during the day.
+It belongs to a group of drugs called dopamine-norepinephrine reuptake inhibitors.

 How long does it take to work?

-However, in clinical studies of Sunosi, people who took the drug for 6 months and then abruptly stopped taking it didn’t have symptoms related to dependence or withdrawal.
+In clinical trials of Sunosi, people who took the drug for 6 months and then abruptly stopped taking it didn’t have symptoms related to dependence or withdrawal.
+(With dependence, you need to take the drug in order to feel as you typically would.
+And withdrawal symptoms are negative effects that occur if you suddenly stop taking a drug your body is dependent on.)

 If you feel that you’re becoming dependent on Sunosi or you have any symptoms of withdrawal, talk with your doctor.
 They may want to see you right away to check your condition.

-It’s not known whether it’s safe to use Sunosi during pregnancy.
+It’s not known whether it’s safe to take Sunosi during pregnancy.
 In animal studies, Sunosi caused problems with fetal growth and development.
 The drug also caused some problems with fertility (ability to reproduce).
 However, animal studies don’t always predict what will happen in people.

 Sunosi’s pregnancy registry